 Practicum experiences play an integral part of the public humanities MA degree.
 A summer-long and a semester-long practicum provide an opportunity for experiential learning and give students a chance to connect academic learning to the work of a public humanities organization.
 They also introduce students to experienced professionals who can offer mentorship and help students network with professionals in the field.
 During the summer practicum, students participate in an on-line blog, sharing experiences and questions with each other and Center faculty and staff; during the semester, practicum participants meet regularly in person with Center faculty and staff.

 As part of the MA degree, students must complete two practicum assignments.
 One practicum must be completed during the summer following their first year of classes.
 The summer practicum is required but not credited.
 (In other words, students do not pay for the class associated with this practicum) After the summer practicum, students present five-minute talks about five things they learned.
 This reflective practice allows them to connect practical learning with class work and helps shape their second year in the Public Humanities program.
 Click below to hear the thoughts of the MA in Public Humanities students about their 2015 practicums.
 The second practicum can be scheduled during any semester; most students fulfill this requirement during their second year.
-Students should refer to the Practicum Guide for more information.